gcottrell13/WaitAndChillReborn/README.md

 Remake of this plugin: https://github.com/Michal78900/WaitAndChillReborn

+## ⚠ Archived ⚠
+- Please use the WaitAndChillReborn.dll from: https://github.com/gcottrell13/ScpSLPlugins

 ## Features
 - Two message lines which are customizable (You can make it a Hint displayed on each Player or a Broadcast, it also works with Unity's Rich Text tags, you can also disable the message and just let users do what they want)
 - You can adjust the vertical position of the message lines when they are displayed!
 (Hints only)